yig/GMU-CS425/README.md

 ### Checkpoint 1 Upload

 **You have reached the first checkpoint.** Upload your code.
 Delete or move aside your `build` subdirectory and then zip your entire directory.
-You can do this with a git command: `git archive --format=zip --prefix=checkpoint1/ main > ../checkpoint1.zip`.
+You can do this with a git command: `git archive -o ../checkpoint1.zip --prefix=checkpoint1/ main`.
 Your directly tree should look like:

 ```
 .git/